dr0ant/WizeWolfSteps/Readme.md

     - [x] set current place to actual geolocalisation
     - [ ] rewrite the all stuff in python so I understand the backend lol
     - [ ] profile page
+    - [ ] Wolf pixelArt creator --> to create your wolf avatar
+    - [ ] Customization for your Wolf Steps

 ![current dev ](Assets/413958270_279362005122746_2687020570833499814_n.png)

 - [ ]  Database to store content en geolocalisation
-    - choosing type of db
+    - [x] choosing type of db --> MongoDB
-    - estimation of cost
-    -
+    - [ ] creating Marker creator in Python that stores the Markers in MongoDB
 - [ ]  Connecting the frontend and the backend